Of the many diseases and afflictions that can afflict a person, epilepsy can probably be considered one of the more insidious.

 People suffering from epilepsy often feel helplessly at the mercy of the disease, as the therapy consists mainly of long-term seizure prophylaxis.
 In order to prevent possible epileptic seizures from occurring in the first place, those affected often begin to avoid possible triggers.
 Unfortunately, there are also exceptions in which seizures cannot be assigned to certain triggers.
 In addition to a drug therapy to suppress seizures, it is often recommended that patients keep a diary so that they can see how the current treatment and medication are working.
 With a diary, connections between situations and the current condition can also be better understood.
 Even if the memory of the affected person is fully functional, diaries can help to rediscover long forgotten details or even reconstruct whole days and thus identify possible triggers.
 In order for this to succeed, however, all seizures must be recorded in the diary, preferably with precise information such as date, time, place and situation.

-Unfortunately it is not possible to plan the time of an epileptic seizure and exactly when one would need the diary, it is not within reach or cannot be found.
+Unfortunately, one cannot plan the time of an epileptic seizure and exactly when one would need the diary, it is not within reach or cannot be found.

 A further difficulty is that the consultations and checks at the doctor's office only take place every few months and by then many incidents or important details have been forgotten.